 - The Permittee shall notify the District within 30 days of any change in service area boundary that results in a change in demand that affects its permitted allocation.
 The allocation shall be modified to effectuate such change. - 2.
 The Permittee shall implement the wellfield operating plan submitted in support of the permit application, as described in the District staff report. - 3.
 The Permittee shall determine unaccounted-for distribution system losses.
 Losses shall be determined for the entire distribution system on a monthly basis.
 Permittee shall define the manner in which unaccounted-for losses are calculated.
-Data collection shall begin within six months of Permit issuance.
-Reports Reporting shall be submitted to the District on a yearly basis and are due by April 30th of each year from the date of Permit issuance. - 4.
+Reports shall be submitted to the District on a yearly basis and are due by April 30th of each year. - 4.
 The Permittee shall maintain an accurate flow meter at the intake of the water treatment plant for the purpose of measuring daily inflow of water. - 5.
 The Permittee shall maintain an accurate flow meter at the point of discharge from the treatment plant for the purpose of measuring the daily flow of water. - 6.
-The Standard Water Conservation Plan described in Subsection 2.3.2.F.1.a of the Applicant's Handbook for Water Use Permit Applications within the South Florida Water Management District and the Staff Report, must be implemented in accordance with the approved implementation schedule described in (location of the schedule).
+The Standard Water Conservation Plan described in Subsection 2.3.2.F.1.a of the Applicant's Handbook for Water Use Permit Applications within the South Florida Water Management District and the Staff Report, must be implemented in accordance with the approved implementation schedule.
 If implementation of the Standard Water Conservation Plan fails to demonstrate progress toward increasing water use efficiency, the Permittee shall request a permit modification, if necessary, to revise the Standard Water Conservation Plan to address the deficiency.
+The approved implementation schedule is described in Exhibit (insert exhibit number) - 7.
+The Goal-Based Water Conservation Plan described in Subsection 2.3.2.F.1.b of the Applicant's Handbook for Water Use Permit Applications within the South Florida Water Management District and the Staff Report must be implemented in accordance with the approved implementation schedule.
+If implementation of the Goal-Based Water Conservation Plan fails to demonstrate progress toward increasing water use efficiency, the Permittee shall request a permit modification, if necessary, to revise the

-The approved implementation schedule is described in Exhibit (insert exhibit number)
+Goal-Based Water Conservation Plan to address the deficiency.
+The approved implementation schedule is described in Exhibit (insert exhibit number).

-- 7. The Goal-Based Water Conservation Plan described in Subsection 2.3.2.F.1.b of the Applicant's Handbook for Water Use Permit Applications within the South Florida Water Management District and the Staff Report must be implemented in accordance with the approved implementation schedule described in (location of the schedule).
-If implementation of the Standard Water Conservation Plan fails to demonstrate progress toward increasing water use efficiency, the Permittee shall request a permit modification, if necessary, to revise the Standard Water Conservation Plan to address the deficiency.
-The approved implementation schedule is described in Exhibit (insert exhibit number). - 8.
-The Permittee shall provide annual status reports to the District that summarizes the Aquifer Storage and Recovery cycle testing activities.
-Reports shall be submitted to the District on a yearly basis and are due by April 30th of each year.
-The first reports shall be submitted by (first due date). - 9.
-The Permittee shall notify the District within 30 days of entering into an inter-local agreement, contract, or other similar instrument to deliver or receive water outside of its service area or to serve a demand not identified to determine the allocation described in this permit.
+- 8. The Permittee shall provide annual status reports to the District that summarizes the Aquifer Storage and Recovery cycle testing activities.
+Reports shall be submitted to the District on a yearly basis and are due by April 30th of each year. - 9.
+The Permittee shall notify the District within 30 days of entering into an interlocal agreement, contract, or other similar instrument to deliver or receive water outside of its service area or to serve a demand not identified to determine the allocation described in this permit.
 A copy of such agreement shall be provided to the District.
-The monthly volume of water delivered and/or received via each inter-local agreement, contract, or other similar instrument shall be submitted to the District on a quarterly basis, at the same reporting frequency as the withdrawals for each withdrawal facility required in this permit.
+The monthly volume of water delivered and/or received via each interlocal agreement, contract, or other similar instrument shall be submitted to the District semi-annually.